-4.2.1.2 Basis for Wind Velocity Selection.
-Discuss the basis for the wind velocity selection that was made including wind histories and supporting data.
+4.2.1.2 Basis for Wind V the wind velocity selection that a supporting data.

-4.2.1.3 Vertical Velocity Distribution and Gust Factor.
+4.2.1.3 Vertical Velocity Distribution and Gust artor.
 Present the specific vertical velocity distribution and the gust factor employed for the selected design wind velocity.